Remote Teaching podcast: From the Beatles to Beefheart - Part 2/2

 Please tune in to our second podcast on remote teaching with Dr Anna O’Connor from Orthoptics, Prof Diana Jeater from History, Dr James Gaynor from Chemistry, and Dr Stuart Wilks-Heeg, Politics.
 In this podcast, our guests reflect on how their students have been engaging during these times.
 You can hear about our guests’ experiences as educators in our first podcast.
 (Note: VITAL is the University’s VLE.)

 Our guests discuss technological comfort zones of staff and students, whilst also taking remote teaching as opportunity to venture into new territories; the complexity of catering for both students’ wellbeing and their learning; the pros and cons of asynchronous and synchronous interactions; and paving way for ‘rethinking our pedagogy’ in the long term.
 Finally, our guests share what keeps them going in these difficult times.
-One such example are students who surpass staff expectations by taking their brief to the next level, such as those third-year Politics students producing daily podcasts for Spotify or Soundcloud.
+One such example are students who surpass staff expectations by taking their brief to the next level, such as those third-year Politics students producing daily podcasts for Spotify: Politics Hour or Soundcloud: Politics Hour.

 Tunde Varga-Atkins (podcast host)